Ewell: History

 In 1618 Henry Lloyd, lord of the manor, was granted licence to hold a market in Ewell.
 The market died away in the early 19th century.

 Samuel Pepys visited Ewell on numerous occasions in the 17th century and the area is mentioned several times between 1663 and 1665 in his diary, in which he spells it Yowell.

 The enclosure (privatisation) of its common fields of 707 acre in the east and its infertile land ('waste') of 495 acre was carried out in 1801.
 In 1811 a National School was established sponsored by Mr. White and Mr. Brumfield.
 Thomas Calverley built the large architecturally listed home Ewell Castle in 1814 in an imitation castellated style and gave the school financial benefaction, which became available in 1860.
 In 1879 Ewell Court House, latterly a library was built with a grotto that survives.

-Ewell was largely developed woth semi detached housing in the 1930s, with a minority of the Ewell area built on after World War 2.
+Ewell was largely developed with semi detached housing in the 1930s, with a minority of the Ewell area built on after World War 2.
 In the 1980s, an elderly lifelong resident of Ewell, named Digeance, recalled the pasture land and orchards that stretched north and west right across to Berrylands in the Royal Borough of Kingston upon Thames.
 This radical transformation is documented in the photography collected in the book Archive Photos – Epsom and Ewell.
 The suburban residential development across that area is mainly 1930s/40s semi-detached houses, although some Edwardian, Victorian and earlier architecture is still present.
 The Hogsmill Open Space gives an indication of Ewell's rural prewar history.

 Government and politics

+There are two tiers of local government covering Ewell, at district and county level: Epsom and Ewell Borough Council, based in Epsom, and Surrey County Council, based in Reigate.

+Ewell was an ancient parish.
+When elected parish and district councils were established in 1894 it was given a parish council and included in the Epsom Rural District.
+In 1933 the parish was absorbed into the neighbouring urban district of Epsom, at which point the parish council was disbanded, with the parish thereafter being an urban parish with no council of its own.
+The following year the urban district was renamed "Epsom and Ewell" in recognition of Ewell's inclusion.
+The urban district was made a municipal borough in 1937.
+In 1951 the parish had a population of 25,762.
+On 1 April 1974 the parish was abolished.

-The town lies entirely within the parliamentary constituency of Epsom and Ewell, and is currently represented in parliament by Conservative Chris Grayling.
+The town lies entirely within the parliamentary constituency of Epsom and Ewell, and is currently represented in parliament by Liberal Democrat Helen Maguire.